 If you do not regularly remove plaque on your teeth by proper brushing and flossing, it will mineralize into tartar.
 Tartar is a hard, yellow, or brown deposit on your teeth that tightly adheres to the surface and can only be removed by your dentist.

-If plaque is not removed, it can lead to more serious gum disease.
+If plaque is not removed, it can lead to more serious gum disease like periodontal disease.
 Fighting plaque is the most critical factor not only in protecting and preserving your teeth but also your gums for a lifetime.